-Note - The CMM Id must be in a set location in the file; that is the same location as used by the ICC profile format.
+Note - The CMM Id must be in a set location in the file that is the same location as used by the ICC profile format.
+For details, see "ICC Profile Header" on page 38.

-The KcsProfile class contains a set of public member functions that correspond to the KCMS API functions shown in the following table.
+The KcsProfile class contains a set of public member functions that correspond to the KCMS "C" API functions shown in the following table.